cupy/cupy/docs/source/user_guide/performance.rst

 CUB is a backend that is shipped with CuPy.
 It also accelerates other routines, such as inclusive scans (ex: :func:`~cupy.cumsum`), histograms, sparse matrix-vector multiplications (not applicable in CUDA 11), and :class:`cupy.ReductionKernel`.
-If cuTENSOR is installed, setting ``CUPY_ACCELERATORS=cub,cutensor``, for example, would try CUB first, and then try cuTENSOR next if CUB does not provide the needed support.
-In the case of both backends are not applicable, it falls back to CuPy's default implementation.
+If cuTENSOR is installed, setting ``CUPY_ACCELERATORS=cub,cutensor``, for example, would try CUB first and then cuTENSOR next, if CUB does not provide the needed support.
+In the case that both backends are not applicable, it falls back to CuPy's default implementation.

 Note that while in general the accelerated reductions are faster, there could be exceptions depending on the data layout.
 In particular, the CUB reduction only supports reduction over